rreede/rreede/README.md

 <h2>Hi there 👋</h2>

-My name is Rene and my specialties are HTML, CSS, JavaScript and React.
+My name is Rene and my specialties are <strong> HTML, CSS, JavaScript and React. </strong>
 I'm currently open to front-end web development jobs.

 🌱 I’m currently learning React in more depth.